ahmadbdran20001-web/video-sales/README.md

 # video_sales_data_analysis
-data analysis project using excel to explore video sales
+data analysis project using powerbi to explore video sales
 ## Data source :
 from kaggel
 ## Tools used :